 2010-11: Veilleux appeared in all 68 regular season games for Shawinigan contributing 19 goals and 29 assists.
 In the playoffs he managed to post 2 goals and 5 assists over 12 games.

 2011-12: Veilleux returned to Shawinigan after attending Blues training camp and provided both scoring and grit for the Cataractes in his third junior season.
 He was the third-leading scorer for Shawinigan behind high profile prospects Anton Zlobin (Pittsburgh) and Michael Chaput (Columbus).
 Veilleux scored 27 goals with 31 assists in 59 games and was plus-21 with 69 penalty minutes.
-Shawinigan finished with the QMJHL's second best record.
+Shawinigan finished with the QMJHL’s second best record.
 The Cataractes lost in the second round of the league playoffs but rebounded to win the Memorial Cup as the host team.
-Veilleux scored 5 goals with 6 assists and was plus-five with 17 penalty minutes in 11 playoff games.
+Veilleux scored 5 goals with 6 assists and was plus-5 with 17 penalty minutes in 11 playoff games.
 In six Memorial Cup games he was an even plus/minus with 2 goals and 6 penalty minutes.

 2012-13: Veilleux signed a three-year entry-level contract with St. Louis in March 2013 and made his pro hockey debut in April — joining St. Louis AHL affiliate Peoria after Moncton was eliminated from the QMJHL playoffs.
-He scored 2 goals with 1 assist and was -1 in eight games with the Rivermen, who missed the AHL playoffs.
-Obtained over the summer by Moncton as part of the trade that sent defenseman Brandon Gormley (Phoenix) to Shawinigan, Veilleux scored 34 goals with 39 assists and was +15 with 102 penalty minutes in 65 games.
+He scored 2 goals with 1 assist and was minus-1 in eight games with the Rivermen, who missed the AHL playoffs.
+Obtained over the summer by Moncton as part of the trade that sent defenseman Brandon Gormley (Phoenix) to Shawinigan, Veilleux scored 34 goals with 39 assists and was plus-15 with 102 penalty minutes in 65 games.
 The Wildcats were second in the Maritimes Division behind Memorial Cup champion Halifax.
-Veilleux played in 4 of 5 games during the playoff series with Victoriaville – serving a one-game suspension – and was -2 with 2 goals and 10 penalty minutes.
+Veilleux played in 4 of 5 games during the playoff series with Victoriaville — serving a one-game suspension — and was minus-2 with 2 goals and 10 penalty minutes.

 Veilleux is a strong skater with good balance and has the physicality to become a possible power forward.
 He thrives down low, along the boards and in front of the oppositions net while having good hands and a powerful shot to take advantage of his scoring chances.
 The big winger needs to improve his defensive game, shoot the puck more often and play with more consistency every game.